 guideXOS Server

-guideXOS Server is the active branch of the project.
-It pairs a UEFI-first boot flow and strict kernel layering with real work on storage, networking, graphics, and architecture portability so the same platform can grow across many CPU families.
+guideXOS Server is a sibling project under the guideXOS umbrella.
+It pairs a UEFI-first direction and strict kernel layering with real work on storage, networking, graphics, and architecture portability so the platform can grow across many CPU families without being mistaken for the guideXOS desktop branch.

-Build guideXOS Server App Model View Source View Screenshots
+Build guideXOS Server App Model Downloads View Source Open Server Wiki

 Targeted Architectures

-The project roadmap spans 11 architectures, with different maturity levels today.
+The current branch direction spans 11 architectures, with different maturity levels today.

 AMD64 is the most mature path today, but the kernel tree and roadmap stretch well beyond one CPU family.
 Some targets already have bring-up code and device support in-tree, while others remain explicit next-stage work rather than finished deliverables.